Former Malaysian PM Found Guilty Of Looting Sovereign Fund

 The trial that ended Tuesday is the first of several that the former premier faces.
 In it, prosecutors said he received $10 million from the 1MDB fund — but cumulatively, Najib is believed to have siphoned the equivalent of about a billion dollars from the fund.

-"This decision actually reaffirms that the rule of law is working," says Bridget Welsh, a Malaysia expert with the Asia Research Institute of the University of Nottingham Malaysia.
+"This decision actually reaffirms that the rule of law is working," says Bridget Welsh, a research associate and expert on Malaysia with the University of Nottingham.

 "The judge was very careful in laying out his decision," she said.
 "And with that, there has been a sense of justice."